SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/docs/addingcommands.md

     ```

-4. Add an abstract method for the new command to the *client wrapper* interface (`SlurmAPIClientWrapper`) that returns an `SlurmCommandResponse` object, and add its implementation on the `V39SlurmAPIClientWrapper`.
-This method is the one that make use of the API client to perform the required request, and hence can be based on the python example you created on step 1.
+4. Now you need to create a new method on the *client wrapper* that performs the API request, for a given API version, required by the new proxy command.
+This method must return an `SlurmCommandResponse` object, which contains the command's output to be printed on STDOUT, along with the errors and warnings reported by SLURM in the process.
+As it will use the API client required for that particular API version, its implementation can be based on the python example you created on step 1.

+    Add an abstract method for the new command on the *client wrapper* interface (`SlurmAPIClientWrapper`), and add its implementation on the `V39SlurmAPIClientWrapper` (a class that implements the `SlurmAPIClientWrapper` interface).
 This method should include as parameters, at least, an `openapi_client.Configuration` and the slurm API token.
-The method created for the `sinfo` command also includes a dictionary with the CLI arguments, so its output (returned within the `SlurmCommandResponse` object).
-Likewise, any exception catched within the method should be scaled as an `ApiClientException` so that they are properly handled by the application:
+The method created for the `sinfo` command also includes a dictionary with the CLI arguments, so its output can be properly formatted before including it on the returned `SlurmCommandResponse` object (other POST-based commands like `squeue` would also require a dictionary for creating the request's JSON payload).

+    It is also important to consider that, by convention, any exception catched within the method should be scaled as an `ApiClientException` so that they are properly handled by the application:

     ```python
     def sinfo_get_request(self,cli_arguments:dict,conf:openapi_client.Configuration,slurmrestd_token:str)-> SlurmCommandResponse: